chxy95/HDRTVNet/README.md

 **This paper is accepted to ICCV 2021.**

-**Recently I will give a detailed interpretation about this paper on Zhihu.
+**I will give a detailed interpretation about this work on Zhihu.
 The link will be released soon.**

 ## Overview
 Simplified SDRTV/HDRTV formation pipeline: